pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Aggregate base class
 --------------------

 This library's :class:`~eventsourcing.domain.Aggregate` class is a base class for event-sourced aggregates.
-It can be imported from the library's :mod:`eventsourcing.domain` module.
+It can be used to develop event-sourced aggregates.
+See for example the ``World`` aggregate in the :ref:`Simple example <Aggregate simple example>` below.

 .. code:: python

     from eventsourcing.domain import Aggregate

-The :class:`~eventsourcing.domain.Aggregate` base class can be used to develop event-sourced aggregates.
-See for example the ``World`` aggregate in the :ref:`basic example <Aggregate basic example>` below.
-The :class:`~eventsourcing.domain.Aggregate` base class has three methods which can be used by subclasses:
+It had three methods which can be used by and on subclasses:

-* the class method :func:`~eventsourcing.domain.MetaAggregate._create`
+* the "private" class method :func:`~eventsourcing.domain.MetaAggregate._create`
-  is used to create aggregate objects;
+  will create new aggregate objects;

 * the object method :func:`~eventsourcing.domain.Aggregate.trigger_event`
-  is used to trigger subsequent events; and
+  can be used to trigger subsequent events; and

 * the object method :func:`~eventsourcing.domain.Aggregate.collect_events`
-  is used to collect aggregate events that have been triggered.
+  returns new events that have just been triggered.

 These methods are explained below.